harismansoor17/harismansoor17/README.md

 ## About

 I am Haris Mansoor, a beginner front-end developer passionate about creating engaging and user-friendly websites.
-This portfolio is a compilation of my work, demonstrating my skills in HTML, CSS, JavaScript, Tailwind CSS, and WordPress.
+These Repos are a compilation of my work, demonstrating my skills in HTML, CSS, JavaScript, Tailwind CSS.

 ## Features